Health Care Guide Information

 High Steroid Therapy: High doses of steroids are given to enhance the effect of chemotherapy to combat myeloma.
 Also, reduce the intensity of nausea and vomiting caused by chemotherapy.

-Immunotherapy: Immunotherapy is the drug that regulates a patient’s immunity to fight cancer cells.
+Immunotherapy: Immunotherapy is a drug that regulates a patient’s immunity to fight cancer cells.

 Stem Cell Transplant: After the patient’s disease is in remission patient’s healthy marrow is collected.
 After the collection of healthy marrow, high doses of chemotherapy are given to kill all cancer cells in the body.
-As a result bone marrow is damaged.
-To recover the bone marrow the pre-chemo collected bone marrow is re-infused into the patient.
-This is called a stem cell transplant which may result in the long remission of the disease.
+As a result, bone marrow is damaged.
+To recover the bone marrow, the pre-chemo collected bone marrow is re-infused into the patient.
+This is called a stem cell transplant, which may result in a long remission of the disease.

 • Avoid energy-consuming exercises